-Mount Panorama Circuit Bathurst - sacred place of the Australian motorsport
+Mount Panorama Circuit Bathurst - Sacred Place of Australian Motorsport

 The Mount Panorama Circuit in Bathurst, New South Wales, Australia, is the race track which has a status of the sacred place in the Australian motorsport history, as it’s hosting the greatest Australian race – the Bathurst 1000 race for touring cars.

 The event is part of the V8 Supercars Championship.
 Together with the Formula One Australian Grand Prix, this race forms the two biggest and most important race events in Australia.
 Mount Panorama is also home of the Bathurst 12 Hour race, which has been one of the most popular international endurance races for GT cars since 2011.

 The famous race track at Mount Panorama was opened in 1938

 Mount Panorama, Motor Racing Circuit Bathurst or simply Bathurst, is a track opened in 1938.
 The track is 6213 meters long, runs in an anti-clockwise direction and has 23 turns.
 It’s technically a street circuit, as it is consisted of a public road that is accessible for free-of-charge driving in both directions when no racing events are on.